-A third sector we’ve been looking at is maritime, where vessels will be able to benefit from 5G, or any terrestrial signal, around islands and ports – switching to satellite once they reach open waters.
+A third sector we’ve been looking at is maritime, where vessels will be able to benefit from 5G and satellite, or any terrestrial signal, around islands and ports – switching to satellite once they reach open waters.
 It will reduce the cost of maritime communication substantially, because relying entirely on satellite is very expensive.

-I believe that Project Darwin is concerned with harnessing the two technologies for autonomous vehicles?
+I believe that Project Darwin is concerned with harnessing the two technologies, 5G and satellite, for autonomous vehicles?

 That’s right.
 The idea is that satellite communications can play a crucial role in the extension of 5G networks so autonomous vehicles remain connected, even in remote and harder-to-reach areas.